 Questions / Comments?

-This is our first experience in running a multi-university course and we anticipate that we may overlook something – please do not hesitate to and help us to succeed!
+This is our first experience in running a multi-university course and we anticipate that we may overlook something – please do not hesitate to send us your suggestions and help us to succeed!